 - Improvement in leveraging working capital

 - Shorter time to market for customized new products

 - Improved accuracy between demand forecasting and fulfillment

 - Shift from reactive to proactive and prescriptive planning operations

 - Ability to sense demand and generate a supply plan that assures profitability

 - Create a single version of the truth

 - Optimize the performance of supply-chain networks

-But, demand forecasting is complex due to significant challenges associated with its process inconsistencies and the lack of one common data source.
+But, accurate demand forecasting is complex due to significant challenges associated with its process inconsistencies and the lack of one common data source.
 Let’s examine the top four critical issues faced by planning functions within organizations.